brendt/stitcher.io/src/content/blog/2020-05-13-attributes-in-php-8.md

 ## Attribute configuration

 By default, attributes can be added in several places, as listed above.
 It's possible, however, to configure them so they can only be used in specific places.
-For example you could make it so that `ClassAttribute` can only be used on classes, and nowhere else.
-Opting-in this behaviour is done by passing a flag to the `Attribute` attribute on the attribute class.
+For example you could make it so that `<hljs type>ClassAttribute</hljs>` can only be used on classes, and nowhere else.
+Opting-in this behaviour is done by passing a flag to the `<hljs type>Attribute</hljs>` attribute on the attribute class.

 It looks like this: